 4°C Scenario This scenario assumes that the average temperature will increase by approximately 4°C by the year of 2100 compared to pre-industrial temperatures.
 This scenario assumes that current climate-related targets and initiatives will continue but will not be further strengthened.
 As a result, extreme weather events will increase intensity as temperatures rise, and impacts such as droughts are predicted.
-Reference Scenario • RCP8.5 (IPCC AR5) • STEPS (IEA WEO 2023) 1.5°C Scenario This section of and to mine the temperature rise to within Reference scenario •RCP2.6 (IPCC AR5) •APS/NZE (IEA WEO 2023) •SDS (IEA WEO 2019)
+Reference Scenario •RCP8.5 (IPCC AR5) • STEPS (IEA WEO 2023) 1.5°C Scenario This scenario aims to limit the temperature rise to within about 1.5 by the year of 2100 compared to pre-industrial temperatures.
+In this scenario, new regulations and innovations are expected to be introduced and decarbonization efforts will be strengthened.
+Reference scenario • RCP2.6 (IPCC AR5) • APS/NZE (IEA WEO 2023) • SDS (IEA WEO 2019)